k-nem/bpcorpus/README.md

-# Корпус беларускай паэзіі XVIII–XX ст.
-A Corpus of Belarusian Poetry of 18-20 c.
+# A Corpus of Belarusian Poetry of 18-20 c.

 ## [Website](https://bpc.knem.cc)